sacmehta/ESPNet/pretrained/README.md

+# ESPNet: Towards Fast and Efficient Semantic Segmentation on the Embedded Devices

-This folder contains the pretrained models
+This directory contains the pretrained models for ESPNet-C and ESPNet under three different settings.

+* [encoder](/encoder/) - Check this folder for ESPNet-C pretrained models.
+* [decoder](/decoder/) - Check this folder for ESPNet-D pretrained models.